What is Data Enrichment?

 To get a high-level view of the data enrichment process, we’ll use the D&B Data Exchange as an example.
 This data enrichment platform supplies customer information for greater insights.
 Here’s how the data enrichment process works:

 - Data on customers is collected from Dun & Bradstreet’s information partners.
-These details are added to Dun & Bradstreet’s own database.
+These details are added to the Dun & Bradstreet Data Cloud.

 - Next, the D&B Data Exchange reviews the client’s database, identifying shared entities that exist in both data sets.